StackVista/stackstate-docs/use/stackstate-ui/k8sTs-timeline-time-travel.md

 ### Health

-The health state of a view during the selected telemetry interval is displayed as a color in the timeline **Health** line.
+The health state of a view during the selected telemetry interval is displayed as a colour in the timeline **Health** line.

-For single resources the health will be shown over time, in an overview a gray line is displayed.
+For single resources, the health will be shown over time, in an overview a grey line is displayed.

 ![Health state not available](../../.gitbook/assets/v51_timeline_no_health_state.png)